 Verification of dietetics program completion is a method to ensure academic requirements have been met.
-An appropriately completed Verification Statement allows the student to be eligible to participate in a Supervised Practice Program, specifically a Dietetic Internship, after graduation from the University.
-A determination of the coursework the student must complete to fulfill dietetic program curriculum requirements is done by the Program Director.
-To receive a Verification Form students must have earned academic credit for coursework indicated by an asterisk "*" on the Dietetics Graduation Checkout Sheet.
+An appropriately completed Verification Statement allows the student to be eligible to participate in an ACEND accredited Supervised Practice Program, specifically a Dietetic Internship, after graduation from the University.
+A determination of the coursework the student must complete to fulfill dietetic program curriculum requirements is made by the Program Director.
+To receive a Verification Form, USI students must have earned academic credit for coursework indicated by an asterisk "*" on the USI Dietetics Graduation Checkout Sheet.

 Program Progression Requirements to Graduation